eishakaushal/file-processor/README.md

-# Challenge
+# File Processor

-This is a Node.js based solution to the challenge, which reads a list of values and IDs from a file or stdin, processes the data, and outputs the IDs associated with the X-largest values.
+A Node.js program which reads a list of values and IDs from a file or stdin, processes the data, and outputs the IDs associated with the X-largest values.

 ## Prerequisites